current-meantime/file-copy-assistant/README.md

     "Enable priority": true
 }
 ```
+Bear in mind that the first extension in the "Prioritized file extensions" list will be treated as the main priority.

 ## Example

 1. Upon starting, the program will ask whether you want to change the default output directory for this session and provide other configuration prompts.